dohack-io/pwa-talk/PITCHME.md

 ### Push Notifications

-- get user back with notifications
+- Get the user back with notifications

-- Web Push protocol can use by every push service
+- Web Push protocol can be used by every push service

-- ready-to-use-packages are avaliable for different servers
+- Ready-to-use-packages are avaliable for different servers

 #HSLIDE
 @title[More cool APIs]